-Perspective | The Rebel Girls new, important addition: 100 Real-Life Tales of Black Girl Magic
+Perspective | The Rebel Girls’ new, important addition: 100 Real-Life Tales of Black Girl Magic

 I couldn’t help but think about how affirming this book is for my daughter, disabled and Black, who rarely sees representation of herself on television or in books she reads.
 And for my friend’s daughter, who is both Afro-Latin and Afro-Indigenous, and at age 7 is already being teased at school for her dark skin and curly hair.
 These two little girls, who the world revels in telling them how different they are, now have guideposts to show them that their difference *is* their magic — their Black Girl magic.

 I believe my daughter got the message loud and clear.
 As we flipped through the pages, looking for stories to read, she made sure we stopped to gaze at Clara Holmes, my daughter pointing out that she too, was in a wheelchair.
-And Nandie Bushell, who rocks fierce afro-puffs, much like my daughter used to (before we gave her a taper fade and dyed it purple).
+And Nandi Bushell, who rocks fierce afro-puffs, much like my daughter used to (before we gave her a taper fade and dyed it purple).
 My daughter knows she’s magic because I tell her she is.
 But you know what they say: Truly, seeing is believing.

 This book is so much of what Black girls, and anyone raising Black girls, needs right now.
 As Workneh so eloquently stated, “the magic resides in our existence.”
 As a proud Afro-Latin woman raising a feisty, kindhearted, disabled, smart-as-a-whip Afro-Latin girl, I can’t help but agree.

-Adiba Nelson is the author of the forthcoming memoir, “Ain’t That A Mother”, (Blackstone Publishing, Spring 2022), an award-winning children’s book author, and the subject of the Emmy Award winning documentary, “The Full Nelson."
+Adiba Nelson is the author of the forthcoming memoir, “Ain’t That A Mother,” (Blackstone Publishing, Spring 2022), an award-winning children’s book author, and the subject of the Emmy Award winning documentary, “The Full Nelson."
 In addition to writing, she also travels the country speaking about the importance of DEIA from a disability perspective.

 Sign up here for the On Parenting newsletter.